JNCressey/MPMP_BankBalance/index.md

 # Solution

+## Solution outline

+This solution will work backwards from the condition that, on some day, the balance should equal 1 million (10^6).
+I will exhaust all the possible cases, and select the one with the greatest score (number of days from the two deposits when 10^6 is reached.)

 ## Evolution of the sequence

 The sequence evolves like the Fibonacci sequence: b_k = b_(k-1) + b_(k-2). ('b' for 'balance') (**1**)